WMGM-TV: Newscasts and local programming

 At the end of its NBC affiliation, WMGM-TV broadcast 20 hours of locally produced newscasts each week.
 The station did not produce a midday newscast on weekdays or any morning or early evening newscasts on weekends.
 WMGM was the only remaining New Jersey-licensed commercial television station that maintained its own news department; MyNetworkTV station WWOR-TV upstate in Secaucus controversially shut down its news department (which was kept in operation long after its 2001 acquisition by Fox Television Stations, which created a duopoly with Fox owned-and-operated station WNYW in nearby New York City) in July 2013, its 10 p.m. newscast was replaced by the outsourced news program Chasing New Jersey that month.

 The station produced an entertainment program called Curtain Call with David Spatz (which won a 2007 Emmy Award for outstanding interview/discussion series); the program featured interviews with world-class artists performing in Atlantic City.
 WMGM also produced two public affairs programs: WMGM Presents Pinky (Saturday nights at 7:30), and Forum 40 (Sunday mornings at 11:30).
 Prior to 2011, the station did not air local news programming on weekday mornings (instead running religious programming from 5 to 6 a.m. and a simulcast of the Don Williams radio talk show from WOND, from 6 to 7 a.m.).
 WMGM debuted its first weekday morning newscast on March 28, 2011, the hour-long Today in South Jersey.

 Local newscasts returned to Southern New Jersey in the form of SNJ Today, which premiered in the summer of 2015.
 It currently airs every weeknight at 7 p.m. and 11 p.m. on WACP (channel 4).
 SNJ Today began to also air on WMGM beginning on August 1, airing at the same times as it does on WACP.
+WMGM and WACP simulcast the newscasts until the former announced its sale to Univision in 2017.